greenpeace/gpes-bigquery-recipes/upload-petitions-transactional.md

 ## 1 - Query and export in EN

-1. Make a query with all data capture and email to target petitions
+1. Make an export query with all data capture and email to target petitions
 2. Export this query as a transactional file
 3. Download the csv file from EN